 Our boat drivers are trained and have a Washington Boating License.
 Campers always wear a PFD when in a boat or on our Seadoo or water toys.
 Helmets are provided for campers when riding on tubes or banana boats.

 If my child is attending camp for multiple weeks will they get bored?

 Each week of camp follows the same structural schedule throughout the summer so that all of the sessions are equally fun.
 However, campers that attend multiple weeks of the same camp will still have a new experience each week because they will generally have a different counselor and be in a group with many new kids.
 SAMBICA’s activities are so much fun that even campers that attend all summer still look forward to another chance to play and participate.

 How do I register my child for camp?

 Registration can be accepted through the following ways:

-Online: Register online with a credit card (Visa, MasterCard, Discover, or American Express)
+Online: Register online with a credit card (Visa, MasterCard, or Discover)